 Swiss military jet crash: air traffic controller found guilty

-Over eight and a half years after the fatal F/A-18 military jet accident in Switzerland, an air traffic controller has been found guilty of negligent homicide by a military appeal court.
+Over eight and a half years after the fatal F/A-18 military jet accident in Switzerland, an air traffic controller has been found guilty of negligent homicide by a military appeals court.
 He received a suspended fine.
-The Second Military Court of Appeal upheld the acquittal of the second fighter jet pilot.
+The Second Military Court of Appeals upheld the acquittal of the second fighter jet pilot.

 +Get the most important news from Switzerland in your inbox